dmcalli2/Advanced_epidemiology_course/README.md

 # Advanced epidemiology course

 The course will take place at 2.00-4.00 p.m. on Tuesday afternoons in the 2nd semester.
+It will take place in Lecture Room 2 in Lilybank Gardens (lecture room is in House 2, enter building through House 1).

 # Course outline